 This is my 3D labyrinth game prototype.
 This map was created using the modelling software SketchUp.
 The model had been successfully imported into Unity.
 Except for the texture, the model is totally compatible with Unity Engine.
-I'm thinking of making a native Unity model so that I may apply texture to different parts of the model.
+However, a native Unity model needed to be replaced so I may apply texture to different parts of the model.
 This prototype includes the Main Menu, Pause Menu, Login and Registration Menu, and Inventory UI.
 This basically entirely covers the Interface of my game.

 The setting function for customising the game in player presence is operational.
 There are multiple tabs for various setting categories.
 The joystick size and rotation sensitivity may be adjusted using the slider.
 To make this game mobile device suitable, the movement is modified from the sample game, and a joystick and detect screen touch input are added to make the game more touch-friendly.
 The joystick allows the character to move/walk and spin around by moving inside the right half of the screen.
 The prototype game, like the demo game, has animation.